latz-io/latz-io.github.io/_pages/cv.md

 ### Personal life
 In my personal life, I am passionate about music and arts: I have been playing in various rock, pop, and jazz bands since the age of 14-15.
 For a couple of years now, I have also been painting (aquarelle) and printing (linocuts).
-Other than producing media, I also enjoy it passively: art galleries, concerts, plays, operas, books, films, and also video games.
+Other than producing media, I also enjoy it passively: art museums, concerts, plays, operas, books, films, and also video games.
 Another passion of mine is science communication; so far mostly in German, though:

  * _[Uncertaintea Quantification (Youtube)](https://www.youtube.com/watch?v=ntN6mNLxVYI)_, Science Slam, Hamburg, 2017 (in German)